PunkUnicorn/Bubbles/README.md

 -- to clean it all up

 There is also the ability to split the workload over two threads by adding two engines, both sharing the same GetCoord and CollisionReport.
-This means one engine can produce collision reports for half the collidable items and the other engine produce the collision report for the other half.
-They both share the same list of what is collideable.
-This is done using groups, and the sequence isn't much more complicated
+This means one engine can deduce collision for half the collidable items and the other engine deduces the collisions for the rest.
+They both share the same total list of collideable items.
+But they only process results for their half of the workload.
+This is done using 'engine groups', and the sequence isn't much more complicated

 - Init()
 - AddEngine()